-As Harcourts New Zealand CEO Hayden Duncan explains,
+As Harcourts New Zealand CEO Hayden Duncan explains, to

 Tags: CCS Disability Action Otago, donations, grants, Hayden Duncan, MS Waikato, Paremata Playcentre, Parentline, Post & Ante Natal Distress Support Group, Rangiora Toy Library, Red Cross Canterbury Earthquake Appeal, Rototuna Primary School, Shine New Zealand, Special Olympics Hibiscus Coast, St Albans Residents' Association, Stroke Foundation, The Harcourts Foundation, ultiple Sclerosis & Parkinsons Society of Canterbury, Wellingon Rape Crisis, Wellington Hospitals and Health Foundation, West Auckland Parents Centre, YMCA New Plymouth